sameelhaider32/lesion-skewed-fl-segmentation/README.md

 ## Overview

 Standard federated learning aggregation (FedAvg) weights clients by dataset size alone.
-In brain tumour segmentation, small tumours are rare and unevenly distributed across hospital clients — so the clients that actually have small-tumour cases get no more influence over the global model than clients that have none.
+In brain tumour segmentation, small tumours are rare and unevenly distributed across hospital clients, so the clients that actually have small-tumour cases get no more influence over the global model than clients that have none.
 This creates a **fairness gap**: the global model learns to segment large tumours reasonably well but consistently fails on small ones.

 This project proposes **SCWA-LW** (Size-Composition Weighted Aggregation with Layer-Wise routing) to fix this.
 Clients with more small-tumour cases get a higher aggregation weight, but *only* for the decoder layers of the U-Net.
 The encoder (which learns general brain anatomy useful to all clients) keeps standard FedAvg.
 The result is a 10% relative improvement in small-tumour Dice and 8.3% improvement in fair score over the FedAvg baseline.